alkurbatov/dotfiles/man/emacs_keys.md

 ## Dired
 C-x d - start Dired.
-C-x C-j - upen current buffer's folder in Dired.
+C-x C-j - open current buffer's folder in Dired.
-(while in directory editor) s - togle sorting (by mtime or name).
+(while in directory editor) s - toggle sorting (by mtime or name).
 (while in directory editor) n - move to the next line.
 (while in directory editor) p - move to the previous line.
 (while in directory editor) v - open a file under the cursor in the view mode.